 BCTV ANNUAL MEETING: Brattleboro Community Television (BCTV) will hold its annual meeting on Wednesday, Oct.
 3, from 6 to 8 p.m. at the Brattleboro Museum & Art Center.

-David Pakman of the David Pakman Show, which airs on BCTV, will talk about "Reaching the World through Public Access TV."
-Members will elect new board members and vote on any member business.
+David Pakman of the David Pakman Show, which airs on BCTV, will talk about "Reaching the World through Public Access TV.

 Those attending should notify info@BrattleboroTV.org.